 With a wide suite of unique features and a highly-efficient transparent design to determine your remaining round count, this magazine is a powerhouse that every Glock owner should at least try out.

-Let’s start off with a factory Glock 9mm magazine, as that should be our baseline for whether or not the other brands improve upon a stock design.
+Let’s move back to another factory Glock 9mm magazine, as they are our baseline for whether or not the other brands improve upon a stock design.
 Not only that, it’s worth noting that a Glock brand magazine is actually quite nice and you’ll remember that we strongly recommend having backups.
 Even if you’re not interested in widening your horizons with another manufacturer’s magazine, it’s absolutely worth having some standard Glock magazines handy.

 The factory Glock magazine comes with a round count indicator on the mag’s rear, which is helpful to know when you’ll need to reload.
 With a capacity of ten rounds, it provides a solid number of shots.